KTest-VN/lps_paper/docs/README.md

 - **Methods**: Applied 10-fold cross-validation to perform genotype imputation and evaluate polygenic scores (PGS) across 4 traits.
 Results were summarized and assessed for performance.

 ### Key Findings
-- lpWGS matches population-optimized arrays in imputation and PGS accuracy
+- lpWGS matched population-optimized arrays in imputation and PGS accuracy
-- Outperforms arrays in underrepresented populations
+- lpWGS outperformed arrays in underrepresented populations
-- Superior for rare and low-frequency variants
+- lpWGS was superior for rare and low-frequency variants

 ### Conclusion
 Low-pass WGS is a **flexible and powerful alternative** to genotyping arrays, especially valuable for studies involving **diverse or underrepresented populations**.